Div9411/divPhotos/README.md

 # DivPhotos - Search Your Favorite Image Instantly

-DivPhotos is a fully-responsive web application designed to simplify the photh searching and downloading process .
+DivPhotos is a fully-responsive web application designed to simplify the photo searching and downloading process .

 Visit DivPhotos: https://divphotos.netlify.app/